Pyenb/Lenovo_NAS_reflash_guide/README.md

 #### How to download the Lenovo LifeLine Imager?

-Thanks to a comment under [this post](https://www.petenetlive.com/KB/Article/0001381), here is a guide on how to "consruct" the download link for the Lenovo LifeLine Imager, specific to your device.
+Thanks to a comment under [this post](https://www.petenetlive.com/KB/Article/0001381), here is a guide on how to "construct" the download link for the Lenovo LifeLine Imager, specific to your device.

 1. Go to the [LenovoEMC² Support Page](https://download.lenovo.com/lenovoemc/na/en/index.html).
 2. Find your device in the list and open the support page for it.